FFS2309/FC-KB/Readme.md

 ### keyboard\_mapping.h
 This file contains all the configuration and mapping of the device you are working with.
 This includes the GPIO pin mapping to rows/columns, matrix to binding identifier and binding identifier to hid-modifiers/hid-usage codes.
-Currently there is no support for binding multiple actions to one key.

 ## Important notes